hmc-cs-lnorgaard/MLCH/README.md

 The decisions and reasoning for using this architecture is presented later in this document.

-# Place figure 1 from Phase 3 report here
+# TODO - Place component diagram here
-TODO

 The previous group’s work had scaffolding set up for a user role, a constant play role that models the original, unedited work as gathered